 The government has provided an online capital gains tax calculator

-which will help you to assess your liability.
+, which will help you assess your liability.

 Capital gains tax for UK non-residents